RMWinslow/papersdrafts/contagion/discrete-timeless-newman-style-connections.md

 # TODO Tomorrow
 - [ ] Graph somehow showing U,n equilibrium?
     - [x] Contour plot for U(n,t), also p and R?
 Psi?
-    - [ ] Optimum n, given utility?
+    - [x] Optimum n, given utility?
-        - Graph u(n) and p(n) as function of n
-        - Find some spiffy way to numerically solve
+        - Equilibrium doesn't always exist for singular distribution
+    - [ ] Find a utility function such that equilibrium does exist?
+    - [ ] Mixed strategy equilibrium?
     - [ ] Is equilibrium efficient?
 What about directly choosing n* to get a good outcome?
     - [ ] Do that for a few different u functions.
 - [ ] Version with two types.
 The *fatalism* is the interesting part!